wesleyalcoforado/cors-container/README.md

 For example if we wish to proxy `http://blog.jacob.uk.com/` and cors-container is runinnng on `http://localhost:3000/` the request URL would be `http://localhost:3000/http://blog.jacob.uk.com/`.

 cors-container will rewrite any relative URLs it finds in the proxies response body.
-For example `<a href="/my-blog-post">` would be modified to `<a href="http://localhost:3000/http://blog.jacob.uk.com/my-blog-post">` in the proxied response.
+For example `<a href="/css/style.css">` would be modified to `<a href="http://localhost:3000/http://blog.jacob.uk.com/css/style.css">` in the proxied response.

-This can be useful if you wish to be able to follow links within a response and proxy them through cors-container.
+This can be useful if you wish to be able to pull additional assets on a page through the proxy such as stylesheets and JavaScript.

 This is not enabled by default as this option mutates the original response body.